CHS Knowledge Bowl

 Camas High School has a long and storied tradition of Knowledge Bowl, dating back to the 1980s.
 The program was started by long time coach and CHS teacher, Dale Croswell, who has served as state, regional, and league coordinator during his tenure as head coach of the CHS Knowledge Bowl program, and who now serves as the regional coordinator for ESD 112.
 CHS teacher Sam Greene took over for Coach “Cros” in 2014 after his retirement.
 Greene has been involved with Camas Knowledge Bowl, mostly at the middle school level, since 2001.

 Knowledge Bowl at Camas High School runs from early October through mid March.
-Students meet for practice in room 710 at CHS during their lunches on Mondays through Wednesday and on Fridays.
+Students meet for practice in room 710 (A lunch) and 507 (B lunch) at CHS during their lunches on all days except for Tuesday and early release Wednesdays.
 For more information, contact Sam Greene: email@example.com